staD020/png2prg/readme.md

 By default it will also crunch the resulting file with Antonio Savona's [TSCrunch](https://github.com/tonysavon/TSCrunch/) with a couple of changes in my own [fork](https://github.com/staD020/TSCrunch/).

-For koala and hires, the displayer also supports adding a .sid.
-Multispeed sids are supported, as long as the sid initializes the CIA timers correctly.
+For hires, koala and koala-anim the displayer also supports adding a .sid.
+Multispeed sids are supported as long as the sid initializes the CIA timers correctly.

-You can use sids located from $0d00-$1fff or $9000+.
+You can use sids located from $0d00-$1fff or $9000+ in hires/koala displayers.
+For animation displayers use $0e00-$1fff, $4900-$88ff and >$e000-$fff9.
+Note that animation frames will be loaded to $4800 and up and could overload the sid.

+NB: For hires anims, $4500-$abff is free and anim is loaded to $4400.
 If needed, you can relocate most sids using lft's [sidreloc](http://www.linusakesson.net/software/sidreloc/index.php).
+In general $0e00-$1fff and $6000-$88ff are pretty safe.

+Zeropages $08-$0f are used in the animation displayers, while none are used in hires/koala displayers, increasing sid compatibility.

+## Changes for version 1.2

+ - Added displayer for koala animations.
+ - Added displayer for hires animations.
+ - Added -frame-delay flag for animation displayers.
+ - Added -wait-seconds flag for animation displayers.
+ - Fixed bug in koala/hires displayers not allowing sids to overlap $c000-$c7ff.
+ - Expanding wildcards: using pic??.png or pic*.png now also works on Windows.
+ - Set bank via $dd00 in displayers.

 ## Changes for version 1.0